History & Traditions

 - Culture Show.
 Cornell's international student group Eyes of the World organizes this wildly-popular annual variety show featuring songs, dances, fashion, and various talents from around the globe.

 - Relay For Life.
-Cornell students annually lead this overnight event that raises tens of thousands in the fight against cancer.
-Their efforts have earned national recognition in recent years for per capita donations.
+Cornell students annually lead this overnight event that raises tens of thousands of dollars in the fight against cancer.
+Their efforts have earned national recognition in recent years for per-capita donations.

 - Student Symposium.
 This day-long event on the Orange Carpet provides a showcase for the academic work of Cornell students in the form of poster presentations, lectures, and performances.

 - Late-night Breakfast.
-To help students fortify themselves for the final dash towards finals, Cornell staff serve them heaping stacks of pancakes and other breakfast goodies late at night several times a year.
+To help students fortify themselves for the final dash toward finals, Cornell staff serve them heaping stacks of pancakes and other breakfast goodies late at night several times a year.

-- Ginkgo Tree.
+- Ginkgo tree.
 When Cornell was founded, this magnificent tree—now the state's largest ginkgo—already graced the Hilltop.
-The tree is a majestic backdrop for gatherings on the President's lawn, and legend has it that female students may see the image of their beloved in the mirror while brushing their hair beneath its boughs on a moonlit night.
+The tree is a majestic backdrop for gatherings on the president's lawn.

 - More?
-New traditions in the making include the One Book discussion, Purple Bikes, Moonlight Cafe, painting the kiosks, Get Outta Town adventures, disc golf at lunch time, Pet Therapy Day, Purple Wednesdays, and many others.
+New traditions in the making include Moonlight Cafe, painting the kiosks, Get Outta Town adventures, disc golf at lunchtime, Pet Therapy Day, and Purple Wednesdays.